Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC

-(i.e. $\bf p_1$ is collinear to $\bf p_5$, and emission of photon is alongside the emitting quark).
-Let us here introduce two useful combinations of $\eta$:
+i.e., the 3-momentum $\bf p_1$ is collinear with $\bf p_5$, indicating that the photon emission occurs parallel to the direction of the emitting quark.
+Let us now introduce two useful combinations involving the parameter $\eta$:

 so $p_5 = \eta_- p_1$.
-Inserting (\ref{LL}) in momentum conservation law we get:
+Inserting equation~(\ref{LL}) into the momentum conservation law, we obtain:

-and now the basic relations of collinear kinematics look like:
+With this result, the fundamental relations of collinear kinematics now take the following form:

-Our aim here to obtain the $S^V_q$ and $S_q^A$ for conditions of (\ref{LL}).
-After some algebra we got
+Our aim here is to derive the expressions for $S^V_q$ and $S_q^A$ under the conditions specified by equation~(\ref{LL}).
+After performing the necessary algebraic manipulations, we obtain:

-We can see in the first terms of the expressions (\ref{S_LL}) the Altarelli--Parisi splitting function:
+The Altarelli--Parisi splitting function is evident in the initial terms of the expressions (\ref{S_LL}):

-In collinear kinematics (\ref{LL}) there is possibility to express via $\eta$ by elegant way both all quantities $S_j^{V,A}$ and phase space.
-Using (\ref{sqs}) and ultrarelativistic approximation we get in partonic c.m.s. (here $\sqrt{s} = E_1+E_2$) the relations:
+In the framework of collinear kinematics (\ref{LL}), it is possible to elegantly express both all quantities $S_j^{V,A}$ and the phase space in terms of $\eta$.
+Employing equation (\ref{sqs}) and the ultrarelativistic approximation, we obtain the following relations in the partonic centre-of-mass system (where $\sqrt{s} = E_1+E_2$):